testing-nanchen/test-nanchenchen/README.md

 For part 7, we will count the word frequency in posts (not replies!) to the Slack channel.
 For this part:
 *	Use `stripWordPunctuation()` to remove punctuation from each word.
 This function will only work if you pass it a word (i.e., not a line).
 *	Convert all text to lower case before counting.
+* Print only words that appear at least five times.

 Put your code in hw2-feedprocessor.py.